Styles, Styles, Styles!

 PSR Tutorial Styles

-The Styles section has thousands of styles that you can freely download.
-Generally, these styles are in "zipped" files to minimize storage space and speed up download times.
-After you download the compressed "zip" file, you need to unzip it on your computer to get to the included style files.
+This Styles section has thousands of styles that you can freely download.
+These styles are in compressed "zipped" files to minimize storage space and minimize download times.
+After you download the "zip" file, you need to "unzip" it on your computer to get to the included style files.
 You can then transfer these files to your Yamaha keyboard.
 Even if you have a high-speed internet connection, it can take a long time to build up your own collection of styles; if you have a slow connection, it can take a very long time.
 And then, you have to unzip everything.

 If you don't want to bother with all that, you can simply get one of the PSR Tutorial style collections.
 The first collection was put together in the fall of 2007 and included about 19,000 styles.
 A second was released early in 2009 with 16,000 additional styles and the original collection was also revised at that time.
 The third collection was released in August of 2010 with 15,700 styles.
 A fourth collection, released in 2011, focused on Yamaha internal styles and includes all the preset styles from Yamaha PSR and Tyros keyboards introduced in the previous decade.